rainbow-me/rainbow/README.md

     * ETH Gas Station: https://docs.ethgasstation.info/
     * Imgix: https://www.imgix.com/

-4. Run `yarn setup` to get all of the packages required.

-5. Ensure a `google-services.json` has been added to the relevant project directory/directories so the compile will not fail.
+3. Ensure a `google-services.json` has been added to the relevant project directory/directories so the compile will not fail.

    This can either be the live Google Services config (for internal development)